Road of Remembrance, Folkestone

 Folkestone events

 We advise event organisers to get in touch with Folkestone and Hythe District Council (FHDC) via Apply4.
-We are working closely with event organisers and FHDC to support with route changes.
+We are working closely with event organisers and FHDC to support route changes where required.

 Recent improvements